apereo/cas/cas-server-documentation/installation/Memcached-Ticket-Registry.md

 ---

 # Memcached Ticket Registry
-Memcached integration is enabled by including the following dependency in the Maven WAR overlay:
+Memcached integration is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>